MdMahfuzHossain/John-The-Ripper/README.md

-# 🔥 John-The-Ripper
+# 🔥John-The-Ripper

-# Welcome
+# ⤵️Welcome
     John the Ripper is one of the most well known, well-loved and versatile hash cracking tools out there.
 It combines a fast cracking speed, with     an extraordinary range of compatible hash types.

-# Setting up John the Ripper
+# 🃏Setting up John the Ripper
     sudo apt install john

-# Wordlists
+# ⚔️Wordlists
     https://github.com/danielmiessler/SecLists
     sudo gzip -d /usr/share/wordlists/rockyou.txt.gz.

-# Cracking Basic Hashes # John Basic Syntax
+# 🦀Cracking Basic Hashes # John Basic Syntax
     john [options] [path to file]
     john - Invokes the John the Ripper program
     [path to file] - The file containing the hash you're trying to crack, if it's in the same directory you won't need to name a path, just the file.
     Note: Crack Hash store in john.pot file

-# Automatic Cracking
+# 🦀Automatic Cracking
     john --wordlist=[path to wordlist] [path to file]

     --wordlist= - Specifies using wordlist mode, reading from the file that you supply in the following path...